 What is a condom?

-The most common condom is a thin piece of latex (rubber) which is shaped to fit onto an erect penis.
-There is also a condom made of plastic, an alternative for people who are allergic to latex.
-It’s stronger than latex condoms, but it’s also more expensive.
+The most common condom is a thin piece of latex (rubber) which is shaped to fit onto an erect (stiff) penis—these condoms can also be called penile or external condoms.

 How do condoms work?

 Condoms prevent the transfer of genital fluids between sexual partners.